A Tunnel in the Sky

 The individual titles are out of print, in the US at least, with no listings at Bookshop.
 Available for Kindle from Amazon.
 That link is for the complete trilogy in one file, at a very reasonable price at this time ($4), half the price of the first novel alone ($8).
 A purchase through that link may earn us a commission.
 Kobo matches that price for the trilogy, but B&N's Nook price is $30, or $10 for each.
 If you want them in print it would need to be used, so check eBay, bookfinder.com, or your favorite used bookstore.
 Amazon in the UK has the trilogy in one trade paperback (1328 pages) from SF Masterworks.
 We would not earn a commission through that link.
 When I bought the Kindle bundle I donated my book club hardcovers for a library sale.
 I cannot recall if they included the appendices that the e-book has, but I would hope so.
 At least for the first book there is very valuable information in those sections, things just hinted at in the novel, due to the characters being unaware of many aspects of their world.

-Vry was very observant of the suns, calculating when Batalix, which she knew was nearer to Helliconia, would eclipse Freyr.
-She knew those eclipses would bring changes, and she knew why, whereas the illiterate rabble feared them as omens from their gods.
-Vry was also the one who figured out one of those gods, Wutra, was actually a phagor god, that the phagors once ruled the area, and likely would again.
+Vry Den found a telescope among other treasures from the past, but it might have been used for a different purpose than what she chose, to be observant of the suns, calculating when Batalix, which she knew was nearer to Helliconia, would eclipse Freyr.
+She knew Freyr was getting closer, that the eclipses would bring changes, even if she was not aware of the full details.
+The illiterate rabble feared them as omens from their gods.
+Vry was also the one who figured out one of those gods, Wutra, was actually a phagor god, that the phagors had once ruled the area, and likely would again.
 There are three continents on Helliconia: Campannlat, Hespagorat, and Sibornal.
 All of the action in Spring takes place on Campannlat, primarily in the village of Embruddock, home to those I have identified.
-Some people call it Oldarando, which is what the first Yuli called where he had settled near Lake Dorzin, several miles to the north.
-There are only myths about the other continents, but stories of Sibornal prompted Shay Tal to leave Embruddock in search of the knowledge she hoped was available in that other land.
+Some people call it Oldorando, which is what the first Yuli called where he had settled near Lake Dorzin, several miles to the north.
+There are only myths about the other continents, but stories of Sibornal prompt Shay Tal to leave Embruddock in search of the knowledge she hoped was available in that other land.
 Laintal Ay thinks she was killed or captured, but we don't know for sure, and at this time I don't remember how much time passes to the start of the second book.
 The situation looks dire for Embruddock, with a large phagor group on its way to reclaim it, and the bone fever killing many of the humans.
 I will follow up with thoughts on Helliconia Summer soon.

 We would appreciate your support for this site with your purchases from Amazon.com, Bookshop.org, and ReAnimusPress.